Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Many kayak paddles come with drip rings some don’t.
 If you feel like drip rings could help in making your kayak adventures more enjoyable, you don’t need to buy a different paddle.
 Drip rings can be easily installed.

-We’ll discuss the different types of drip rings, how to install them, and how they should be adjusted to keep water from running down your arm and dripping on you and into your kayak, on your deck, gear, or even scruffy if you’re the type to bring your dog kayaking.
+I’ll discuss the different types of drip guards for kayak paddles, how to install them, and how they should be adjusted to keep water from running down your arm and dripping on you and into your kayak, on your deck, gear, or even scruffy if you’re the type to bring your dog kayaking.

 What Are Kayak Paddle Drip Rings?

 Kayak paddle drip rings are cupped rubber rings that fit on both ends of the shaft near the blade.
 Drip rings help prevent water from running down the paddle shaft to your arm, into your armpits, onto your torso, or dripping on your legs, in the cockpit, or on the deck.

 I sure am thankful for drip rings!
 Being a bit ticklish, I can’t stand cold water running down my arms into my pits.
 My kayak paddles have always come with them but if yours doesn’t have drip rings, this inexpensive piece of rubber is well worth it.